National Cancer Institute

 This summary is reviewed regularly and updated as necessary by the PDQ Supportive and Palliative Care Editorial Board, which is editorially independent of the National Cancer Institute (NCI).
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or the National Institutes of Health (NIH).

 Just as patients require ongoing evaluation for depression and anxiety throughout their course of treatment, so do family caregivers.
-In a study of family caregivers of patients in the palliative phase of illness, both male and female caregivers experienced significantly more anxiety than normal samples, while there was an increased incidence of Hospital Anxiety and Depression Scale–defined depression among women.
+In a study of family caregivers of patients in the palliative phase of illness, both male and female caregivers experienced significantly more anxiety than did a sample of non-caregivers, while there was an increased incidence of Hospital Anxiety and Depression Scale–defined depression among women.

 There are many myths about cancer and how people cope with it, such as the following: